 Dan’s Minocqua Fudge is a candy lover’s dream.
 From the moment I stepped through the door, I felt as if I was transported back to the 1950’s.
-There are bright red buckets of traditional candy’s everywhere – no Hershey bars here, homemade ice cream is available along the back wall, and there were more fudge options than I could choose from.
-Reader be warned – you will only be allowed to sample three fudges so choose your samples wisely.
+There are bright red buckets of traditional candies everywhere—no no Hershey bars here.
+Homemade ice cream is available along the back wall, and there were more fudge options than I could choose from.
+Reader be warned—you will only be allowed to sample three fudges, so choose your samples wisely.

 My one regret in Minocqua was not taking advantage of all of the incredible hiking trails.
 In Minocqua, there is no shortage of lakes or scenic views.
-For a list of hiking options, I recommend checking out the Minocqua Wisconsin website.
+For a list of hiking options, I recommend checking out Minocqua’s website.

 WHERE TO EAT & DRINK IN MINOCQUA

-Supper Clubs are a Wisconsin tradition.
-Now I bet you are wondering what in the world is a super club?
-Supper Clubs are distinguished from a restaurant because in addition to serving food there is a social aspect.
-Norwood Pines was at the top of our Minocqua dinning list, but unfortunately, it was closed the weekend we visited.
-This super club is known for their rustic decor, large fireplaces, and Friday night fish fry, and roasted duck.
-For dessert order one of Tom’s ice cream drinks (another Wisconsin classic).
+Supper clubs are a Wisconsin tradition.
+Now I bet you are wondering, “What in the world is a super club?”
+Supper Clubs are distinguished from a restaurant because in addition to serving food, there is a social aspect.
+Norwood Pines is known for their rustic decor, large fireplaces, Friday night fish fry, and roasted duck.
+For dessert, order one of Tom’s ice cream drinks (another Wisconsin classic).

 Looking for a classic Wisconsin dive bar?
 Little Brown Jug is everything you’re looking for and more.
 Stop in here for live music, cheap drinks, and a relaxed atmosphere.

-Minocqua Brewing Co is one of my favorite bars that I’ve been to in a while because of the lively atmosphere, down to earth people, and incredible live music.
+Minocqua Brewing Company is one of my favorite bars that I’ve been to in a while because of the lively atmosphere, down-to-earth people, and incredible live music.
 We heard Feed the Dog (I’m praying they will play a show in Chicago because they were amazing live).
 I cannot wait to stop here again the next time I’m in Minocqua with friends.